SparkDevNetwork/Rock/RockWeb/Readme.txt

+Rock McKinley 6.7

++ Fixed exceptions that would appear on default home page after installing Rock v6 due to an invalid filter on the content blocks (Fixes #2155).
++ Fixed issue with event details being duplicated on the Calendar Event Detail block when using the Stark theme (Fixes #2245).
++ Updated the ZebraPhoto Lava Filter so that it can be used multiple times on the same label.
++ Added 'Save Then Add' and 'Save Then View Batch' as buttons when adding a new transaction to a batch.
++ Updated Registrations to use Sliding Date Range filters for Registrations, Registrants, and Payments.
+This also fixed an issue where the date range filters were sometimes not using the correct dates and not including recent registrations and payments.
++ Updated the Login block so that when a user logs in using an external provider such as Facebook or Google, their login will be remembered so they don't need to login again on every visit.
++ Added the ability to check-in using any type of device that supports keyboard wedge.
+This includes bar code scanners, proximity card readers, etc.
++ Added Campus (of Account) as a filter for Transaction List.
++ Added new features to Check-in that will automatically select options based on the person's last check-in (with ability for user to change the selection).
++ Added the ability for people to check-out.
++ Added option to have transaction matching so that additional optional accounts can be easily added per transaction.
++ Improved check-in so that when searching by name, the name field will have focus when screen is displayed (Fixes #2222).

 Rock McKinley 6.6

 + Updated the Registration Entry block so that it no longer inserts nicknames into incorrect form fields (Fixes #2040).